Pain Management And Cannabis

 The great thing about CBD is that it doesn’t reduce inflammation through the same mechanisms as conventional medications.
 In other words, CBD is much safer than NSAIDs.
 It won’t increase your risk of heart attacks, strokes, or stomach ulcers.
 Some research has even shown that CBD as an anti-inflammatory can be up to twenty times more effective than NSAID agents.
 That’s remarkable!
 And great news for patients.

-Whether you use a product rich in THC or CBD for your pain management is going to depend on a wide range of factors such as legality, goal for the day, and the type of pain you experience.
+Whether you consume a product rich in THC or CBD for your pain is going to depend on a wide range of factors such as legality, goal for the day, and the type of pain you experience.
+Cannabis and pain management can be trial and error to start with but with time it will get easier.

 As with most things in life, your own personal experience and experimentation will help you decide what works best for your pain management.
 Whatever the case, start low and go slow.
 And don’t be afraid to experiment with different methods of consumption.